 Barbara has lived in Littlemore all her life.
 She has worked for Response for the last 25 years.
 She thoroughly enjoys her role as sacristan.

-Sunday School Leader – Stephanie Sawyer
+Junior Church Coordinator – Stephanie Sawyer

 I was born and grew up in Cowley, Oxford.
 Disillusioned with school I left at 16 and joined the Natwest Bank.
 I have since enjoyed a career at the front line of Banking and Finance.
 I’m Mum to Charlotte and Step-Mum to David.
 I have been leading the Sunday School since 1998 and enjoy the challenge of working with children.
 In the bit of spare time I get I enjoy swimming, gym, gardening and baking.

 Penny Powell grew up in Kent as did her husband Tim although they met at the University of Bristol.
 Having worked briefly for (Dr) Barnardos where she became interested in working with the families of children entering the care system, she trained as a social worker.
 Penny has subsequently worked to protect and support children and their families, focusing mostly on safeguarding for the last 40 years and retired in 2016 from her post as Area Manager in Children’s Social Care at Oxfordshire County Council.
 Penny and Tim have three daughters, Hannah, Bethan and Naomi, and three grandchildren.
 They have lived in Littlemore for seven years and love being part of this community.

 Treasurer – Neil Malcolm